Skip to main content

 1. Tuning — adjust model parameters without hunting through expressions.
 Change BASE_PROCESSING_TIME from 60 to 75 and every relevant component follows.

-2. Readabilityshift_efficiency_factor is easier to understand than 0.87 sprinkled across expressions.
+2. ReadabilitySHIFT_EFFICIENCY_FACTOR is easier to understand than 0.87 sprinkled across expressions.

 3. Non-technical access — operators and analysts who shouldn’t modify expressions can still tune the model by changing constant values.